OptiMaL-PSE-Lab/REINFORCE-PSE/README.md

 Run `python main.py` to execute the whole logic:

-* Pretrain policy to linearly increasing controls over time.
+* Pretrain policy with linearly increasing controls over time.
 * Train policy for large iterations over simpler model.
 * Freeze inner weights of policies and retrain last layers with complex model with fewer iterations.